p-org/P/Docs/docs/tutorial/clientserver.md

 !!! info ""
     Stating that BankBalanceIsAlwaysCorrect checks that "if the bank denies a withdraw request then the request would reduce the balance to below 10 (< 10)" is equivalent to state that "if there is enough money in the account - at least 10 (>= 10), then the request must not error".
 Hence, the two properties BankBalanceIsAlwaysCorrect and GuaranteedWithDrawProgress together ensure that every withdraw request if allowed will eventually succeed and the bank cannot block correct withdrawal requests.

-??? tip "[Expand]: Lets walk through BankBalanceCorrect.p"
+??? tip "[Expand]: Let us walk through BankBalanceCorrect.p"
     - ([L20](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p#L20)) &rarr; Event `eSpec_BankBalanceIsAlwaysCorrect_Init` is used to inform the monitors about the initial state of the Bank.
 The event is announced by the TestDrivers when setting up the system ([here](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PTst/TestDriver.p#L51)).
     - ([L36 - L86](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p#L36-L86)) &rarr; Declares the `BankBalanceIsAlwaysCorrect` safety spec machine that observes the events `eWithDrawReq`,  `eWithDrawResp`, and `eSpec_BankBalanceIsAlwaysCorrect_Init` to assert the required global invariant.
     - ([L92 - L115](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSpec/BankBalanceCorrect.p#L92-L115)) &rarr; Declares the `GuaranteedWithDrawProgress` liveness spec machine that observes the events `eWithDrawReq` and `eWithDrawResp` to assert the required liveness property that every request is eventually responded by the Bank.